 | 2 | $125 | $250 | $3,000 |

-Orphan days are short gaps of 1-2 nights between existing reservations that are too short for most guests to book.
-For example, if one reservation ends on Monday and the next starts on Wednesday, Tuesday night is an orphan day that will likely go unbooked, resulting in lost revenue.
+Orphan days are short gaps of 1-2 nights between existing reservations that are too short for most guests to book under your minimum stay requirement.
+For example, if one reservation ends Monday and the next starts Wednesday, Tuesday night is an orphan day that earns $0 unless you actively fill it with a targeted discount or a temporary minimum-stay reduction.

 Stay ahead of the curve